USRSE/usrse.github.io/_posts/2023-03-21-announcing-ci.md

 ---
 layout: post
-title: "US-RSE has a new Fiscal Sponsor!"
+title: "US-RSE Has a New Fiscal Sponsor!"
 tags: [finances]
 author: Julia Damerow
 ---